DOCKET

 K.C. v.
 Individual Members of the Medical Licensing Board (U.S. Dist.
 Ct.—So.
 Dist. of Ind) [Filed 4/23]

 This is the challenge to the transgender health ban (S.E.A.
 480).
 The district court has entered a preliminary injunction preventing the law from going into effect.
 The State has appealed the decision and the case was argued in February in the 7th Circuit.
 Although the panel has not yet issued a decision, shortly after the argument it issued a stay of the district court’s injunction, putting the law back into effect.
 The State had not asked for this stay, the panel did it on is own, which is extremely unusual.
-We have asked the panel to reconsider the stay, which it refused to do by a 2-1 decision.
-We now have asked the active members of the 7th Circuit to review the stay and that is pending.
-In the meantime the law is in effect and gender-affirming hormones can no longer be provided to minors.
+This means the law is in effect and gender-affirming hormones can no longer be provided to minors.
 Additionally, the aiding and abetting provision of the law, also back in effect, prohibits doctors and other practitioners from referring their patients for care out-of-state or even discussing their former patients with out-of-state practitioner seeking to assist the youth.
+The case is not moving forward as we await a decision from the Seventh Circuit.
+However, the court may not rule until after the Supreme Court decides a similar case from Tennessee this term.

 ATTORNEYS: Kenneth J. Falk, Gavin M. Rose, Stevie J. Pactor